Russky Island: History

 The first map to feature Russky Island was published in Russia in 1859, although only the western and northern shores of the island were shown.
-It became a part of the Russian Empire the following year in 1860 after the Convention of Peking, when it was ceded by Qing China as part of the region unofficially known as Outer Manchuria.
+It became a part of the Russian Empire the following year in 1860 after the Convention of Peking, when Outer Manchuria was ceded by Qing China.
 The island was named Russky Island, meaning "Russian Island", by Nikolay Muravyov-Amursky, the Governor-General of Eastern Siberia.
-The island was charted in its entirety by an expedition lead by the cartographer Lieutenant Colonel Vasily Babkin in 1862, as part of the survey of Peter the Great gulf after its acquisition.
+The island was charted in its entirety by an expedition led by the cartographer Lieutenant Colonel Vasily Babkin in 1862, as part of the survey of Peter the Great gulf after its acquisition.
 A map featuring the whole island was published in 1865 with the name Kazakevich Island, in honour of Petr Kazakevich, the military governor of Primorskaya Oblast.
-Russky Island and Kazakevich Island was both used interchangeably until after World War II, when it was permanently changed to only Russky Island.
+The names Russky Island and Kazakevich Island were used interchangeably until after World War II, when it was permanently changed to only Russky Island.

 By 1889, Fort Pospelov had been built on the island as part of the Vladivostok Fortress complex, as developed by Colonel K. I. Velichko.
 Over several years, the initial temporary wooden structures were gradually replaced with stone structures.
-Fort Russky was built on Russky Mountain, near the highest point on the island, between 1898 to 1903.
+Fort Russky was built on Russky Mountain, near the highest point on the island, between 1898 and 1903.
 The fort was built in an irregular trapezoid shape, with numerous artillery batteries which were meant to be able to fire into almost all the bays of Russky island in case of invasion.
-During the Soviet era the island was a closed territory and was home to several military installations, and became one of the largest training areas for the Soviet Navy.
+During the Soviet era, the island was a closed territory and was home to several military installations, and became one of the largest training areas for the Soviet Navy.

 In 1992, Russky Island became the scene of a political scandal when four soldiers of the Russian Navy serving at an isolated garrison on the island starved to death and dozens of others were hospitalized suffering from the effects of starvation.
 Their commanders had failed to send them rations for months, and the matter became a national scandal regarding the state of the armed forces.

 In 2002, the St. Seraphim Monastery, a monastery belonging to the Vladivostok diocese of the Russian Orthodox Church, was built on the island.

 In April 2019, the island hosted a summit between President Vladimir Putin and North Korean Supreme Leader Kim Jong-un.